top of page

 • The business case for commercial operators, businesses, local authorities and individual users

-• The new players in the cargo bike ecosystem
+• New players in the cargo bike ecosystem

 • Planning for cargo consolidation centres, delivery hubs and networks